f5devcentral/f5-agility-labs-Next/docs/class1/module3/lab3.rst

 ------------------------------------------------

 Now the fun part, put on your NetOps hat on and create a Gateway API **GatewayClass** and **Gateway** resources for our service.
-The NetOps user gets to decided what BIG-IP Next for Kubernetes instance to associate **Gateway`s** by creating a **GatewayClass**.
+The NetOps user gets to decide what BIG-IP Next for Kubernetes instance to associate **Gateway`s** by creating a **GatewayClass**.

-Next the NetOps user gets to decide data center addresses and listener port to expose our **Service** to the outside world on red's VLAN.
+Next the NetOps user gets to decide data center addresses and listener ports to expose our **Service** to the outside world on red's VLAN.

 We can review the resources in the below YAML files: